Human Papillomavirus (HPV), High-Risk, DNA In Situ Hybridization

 Detection of human papillomavirus DNA from high-risk genotypes (16, 18, 31, 33 and 51)

 The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma.
-Following a negative HPV High Risk DNA ISH result, a more sensitive test, High Risk HPV RNA ISH, could be performed, if clinically indicated.
-The RNA ISH test is only available in the context of a pathology consultation (test 70012 / Pathology Consultation).
+If this test is negative, a more sensitive test, 62886 / Human Papillomavirus (HPV) High Risk E6/E7, RNA In Situ Hybridization, could be performed if clinically indicated.

 1. Kelesidis T, Aish L, Steller MA, et al: Human papillomavirus (HPV) detection using in situ hybridization in histologic samples.
 Am J Clin Pathol 2011;136:119-127